 Chapter 2.
 Storage Cluster Architecture

-A Ceph Storage Cluster accommodates large numbers of Ceph nodes for effectively limitless scalability, high availability and performance.
-Each node leverages non-proprietary hardware and intelligent Ceph daemons that communicate with each othervto:
+A Ceph Storage cluster can have a large number of Ceph nodes for limitless scalability, high availability and performance.
+Each node leverages non-proprietary hardware and intelligent Ceph daemons that communicate with each other to:

 - Compress data